srinu766/devTinder/homeWork.md

 - Why do we need index
 - what is advantage and disadvatages creating indexes
 - Read the article about compond indexes
+- ALWAYS THINK ABOUT CORNER CASES

+- write proper validation for this POST : /request/review/:status/:requestedId
+- thought process - POST vs GET
+- Read about ref and populate
+- Create GET api -  /user/connection/received

+- Logic for API feed
+- Explore the $nin, $and, $ne and othher quesry parametors
+- Pagination